fairouzK/Linux-Shell/README.md

 6. Built-in commands such as jobs, cd, history, exit and kill, <br>
 7. Finally, a graceful exit by notifying the user which background processes are running. <br>

 PS.
-For a better view of the project, refer to the report attached.
+For detailed explanation of the project, refer to the attached report.